NunoSempere/nunosempere.com/blog/2023/05/29/relative-value-animals/index.md

 I’ve usually shortened SampleSet.fromDist to just “ss.”

-As a note of caution, note that mantaining correlations while having mixtures of different distributions is more tricky.
+As a note of caution, note that maintaining correlations while having mixtures of different distributions is more tricky.

 ### Conclusion